searx/searx/README.md

 Checks coverage of tests, after running this, execute this: `firefox ./coverage/index.html`

+##### `make production`

+Used to make co-called production environment - without tests (you should ran tests before deploying searx on the server).
+This installs supervisord, so if searx crashes, it will try to pick itself up again.
+And crontab entry is added to start supervisord at server boot.

 ##### `make minimal`

-Used to make co-called production environment - without tests (you should ran tests before deploying searx on the server).
+Minimal build - without test frameworks, the quickest build option.

 ##### `make clean`